joeohm/music-master/README.md

 # Music master

 A React project for browsing artists from Spotify.
 I did this project to learn React class components, and how to integrate with Spotify API.
-The search result allows you to play a preview of each song, if a preview exists.
+The search result allows you to play a preview of each song, if a preview exists in the Spotify API.

 ### Deployed here